jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

 #### **Retention by kilometers driven per driving day**

-In the previous course, you discovered that the median distance driven last month for users who churned was 8.33 km, versus 3.36 km for people who did not churn.
-Examine this further.
+In a previous examination, I discovered that the median distance driven last month for users who churned was 8.33 km, versus 3.36 km for people who did not churn.
+I want to examine this further.

-1. Create a new column in `df` called `km_per_driving_day`, which represents the mean distance driven per driving day for each user.

-2. Call the `describe()` method on the new column.

 ``` python